Jacobs-University/eyden-tracer-01/README.md

 which is GTest.
 This dependency will automatically be cloned to your build directory.
 This will generally increase the amount of time it takes to compile and link all the targets but at least it assures that the repo will run without having to download any extra dependencies.
 * These test require us to export the eyden-tracer target as a library so that the test directory can use its interfaces and assemblies to run the tests.
 * The test will automatically run after running `make`.
-However, all the targets are still created in the binaries directory `bin`
+However, even upon failure, all the targets are still created in the binaries directory `bin`